 4. Although there are a fair number of moral relativists among modern philosophers, moral realism is the majority position among professional academic philosophers, according to a recent poll.
 Indeed, among those who have a clear preference, professional philosophers favor moral realism over moral antirealism by two to one.
 Obviously, an appeal to professional philosophers does not prove that objective moral values exist.
 But it should give a moral relativist pause.
 Surely, of all people, philosophers ought to be the most familiar with explanations of morality based on self-interest or evolutionary psychology or group selection.
 Isn't it odd, then, that they would persist in affirming that objective moral facts exist?

 5. What I think is some of the most compelling evidence for the existence of objective moral values actually comes from the affirmation of the Neoatheists, particularly Sam Harris.
 Harris utterly and vehemently rejects moral relativism and has made the existence of objective moral values one of the central issues in his books.
 Yet to me and to many of my atheist friends, the idea that objective moral values can exist in the absence of God is an obvious and transparent fantasy.
 If nature is all that is, then to me and to many atheists, there is obviously no way to call one thing "good" and another thing "evil."
 There is no way from bridging the gap between "is" and "ought" as myriads of philosophers have pointed out throughout history.
 My question, then, is why these naturalistic philosophers so vehemently defend the existence of objective moral values, when their existence is so problematic if nature is all there is (see the recent Craig-Harris debate or the following scathing review of Harris' book The Moral Landscape by atheist philosopher Michael Ruse).
+In light of these criticisms, why don't naturalists like Harris simply deny that objective moral values exist?
 Why not simply be consistent and dismiss moral values as subjective preferences inculcated into us by our society or programmed into us by our genes?
 Why vehemently defend a proposition that is seemingly incompatible with one's worldview?

 Having outlined these five empirical observations, I would now like to invite readers to consider two possibilities.
 The first possibility is that objective moral values exist and that all humans have immediate, intuitive apprehension of their existence.
 The second possibility is that objective moral values do not exist and that any belief that they do exist is therefore an illusion.
 Now ask: which of these two possibilities better explains the five points listed above?
 I am not asking which of the five points proves one conclusion or the other.
 I am merely asking which of the two possibilities has the most explanatory scope and explanatory power.
 It seems clear to me that the actual existence of objective moral values and our immediate, intuitive apprehension of their existence is a far more compelling explanation of these five pieces of evidence.
 If you disagree, I suggest you read through each of these pieces of evidence again, and compare the two alternatives for each case.
 Obviously, it is possible that these pieces of evidence can be explained by some confluence of group selection (points 1 and 3 -- although this theory is extremely controversial and is rejected outright by evolutionary biologists like Richard Dawkins and Jerry Coyne), social pressure to conform (point 2), and peer pressure among philosophers (point 4 and point 5).
 But is this as plausible an explanation as the hypothesis that objective moral values actually exist and that we all know it?
 To hold to moral relativism, we would not only need to dismiss each of these pieces of evidence, but we would have to present positive evidence which supports the non-existence of objective moral values.
 Unless the reader can make such a case, he needs to seriously consider whether his denial of the existence of objective moral values is warranted.